 Height: 5"11' | Eyes: Brown | Hair: Real

-At age 53 I have already lead an interesting life.
+At age 54 I have already lead an interesting life.
 I found the theater in high school, then started as a wedding DJ back in 1986.
-Being a DJ took me to the high seas where I spent ten years working on cruise ships and eventually worked my way up to Cruise Director.
+Being a DJ took me to the high seas where I spent ten years working on cruise ships and eventually worked my way up to Cruise Director for Royal Caribbean International.
 I ran the entertainment department and was host and entertainer for over a million people while I was at sea.
-I was lucky enough to work with entertainment legends like Norm Crosby, Jerry Lewis, Phyllis Diller, The Fifth Dimension, Bowser, David Brenner, Jerry VanDyke, Fred Travalena, and Sweet Louie and the Checkmates, to name just a few.
-I've sailed to Alaska, Panama Canal, Italy, Spain, Morocco, Mexican Baja, Mexican Riviera, Acapulco, Jamaica, US Virgin Islands, Bahamas, The Cayman Islands, Key West, and many smaller islands in the Caribbean.
-I'm very sad to see the damage recent hurricanes have done to many of these locations.
+I was lucky enough to work with entertainment legends like Norm Crosby, Jerry Lewis, Phyllis Diller, The Fifth Dimension, Bowser, David Brenner, Jerry VanDyke, Fred Travalena, and Sweet Louie & the Checkmates, to name just a few.
+I've sailed to Alaska, Panama Canal, Italy, Spain, Morocco, Mexican Baja, Mexican Riviera, Acapulco, Jamaica, US Virgin Islands, Bahamas, The Cayman Islands, Key West, and many smaller islands in the Caribbean like St. John, St Thomas, St. Lucia and Mazatlán.

 On weekends I dusted off my DJ skills and became the top wedding DJ for the leading company in Las Vegas.
 It allowed me to work at nearly every hotel on the strip at that time.
 I figure I've DJ'd for about 130,000 wedding guests between Las Vegas and Los Angeles.
 For extra income I had some crappy jobs like loading trucks with sound and lighting equipment, and as the group coordinator at a water park on the strip.
 Later I was at an airport location working a job doing morning traffic broadcasts when 9/11 took place.
 It was a very scary day to work at the airport.
 I left Vegas and some good friends behind to take a shot at TV.

-My high school friend and I had a buddy, who we worked in theater with, who had become a big shot in Hollywood.
+My high school friend and I had a buddy who we knew from our theatre days that had become a big shot in Hollywood.
 We moved to L.A. to work with him as punch up writers on a show called Hidden Hills on NBC.
 We were also hired as new writers to help save the Tom Green show, but when we showed up on Monday morning the show had been cancelled and the cast locked out!
 Once we left a bowling ball with our phone number scrolled on it instead of a business card to get the attention of an NBC executive... we got the meeting with her!

 After sobering up I left LA and started Legacy Productions in Seattle.
 While in L.A.
 I had started to teach myself video editing and once I had moved north my focus turned to non-profit work, since my father had been a fundraising consultant as well as a philanthropist.
 Ten years later I was ready to write a book teaching others how to create fundraising videos that really work!
 It's been a wonderful way to honor my father's legacy of raising hundreds of millions of dollars for non-profit organizations all over the country.

-In the course of my work as a producer I have been embedded for a month at a camp for kids with cancer, spent the night on the street with homeless teens in Seattle, had heart to-heart-talks with women rescued from prostitution, and braved the wilds of Georgia to tell the story of a kid who helps veterans.
+In the course of my work as a producer I was embedded for a month at a camp for kids with cancer, spent the night on the street with homeless teens in Seattle, had heart to-heart-talks with women rescued from prostitution, and braved the wilds of Georgia to tell the story of a kid who helps veterans.
 What I've learned is everyone suffers, everyone gets kicked by life, and everyone needs a hand up now and then.
-My hope is that the work I have done my father will help to bolster the social safety net that our nation's nonprofit organizations provide.
+My hope is that the work I have done with my father will help to bolster the social safety net that our nation's nonprofit organizations provide.
 You never know when it will be YOU who needs their help.
-Like during Covid-19!

 A few years ago I was producer of a TV show about people helping people; heroes of the nonprofit world.
 Before we could get it to air, our CEO died suddenly and the project fell apart.
 I had a near miss with a golf show that got squashed by the pandemic that had Peter Jacobson as the host.
-I am currently pitching a sci-fi TV show concept created with my father and my friend Andrew, a graduate of USC film school, and we are developing a documentary about Sociopaths.
+I am currently developing a documentary on human predators with my friend Andrew, a graduate of USC film school, and co-writing a corresponding book with my father.
 Keep your fingers crossed!

 My newest adventure is with my musical partner, Nicole.
 We are trying our hand at a career creating sync-music for commercials and TV shows.
 This focus has already produced a leap in the quality of the personal music we create together.
 If successful, we'll be able to make money with our music, no matter how fat we get!
-Plenty to keep me busy during the pandemic, which so far I have survived.
 We will see what the future brings.